Parkland High School (Pennsylvania): Academics

+Parkland High School offers 25 AP courses, including AP Literature, AP Psychology, AP Statistics, AP Spanish, AP Calculus, and others, with a pass rate of 86%.
+The school has an average SAT score of 1240 and average ACT score of 29.
+The average graduation rate at Parkland is 95%.
+The state testing scores have an average of 86% in reading and 80% in mathematics.

+Parkland High School is ranked 123rd in the state of Pennsylvania.
+About a quarter of the students participate in some type of AP classes.

+Activities

+Parkland High School has several dozen extracurricular organizations for students.

+In the August 2010, Parkland High School's theatrical production of Les Misérables was featured in the documentary Most Valuable Players, featuring the school's competition against neighboring Emmaus High School in Emmaus and Freedom High School in Bethlehem Township as the three large high schools participated in the Freddy Awards competition, which recognizes the best theatrical productions by Lehigh Valley-based high schools.

 Athletics

 Parkland competes athletically in the Eastern Pennsylvania Conference (EPC) in the Pennsylvania Interscholastic Athletic Association, one of the premier high school athletic divisions in the nation.
 Cumulatively among all of its sports, Parkland has secured fourteen Pennsylvania state championship titles.

 Baseball

 The baseball program has won 17 conference championships and 7 district titles.
 The program has 11 athletes that have been inducted to the Parkland High School Hall of Fame.
-The program has a record of 854-416-1 with a winning percentage of 0.672% in 73 seasons.
+The program has a record of 854-416-1 with a winning percentage of 0.672 in 73 seasons.

 Basketball (Boys)

 The boys basketball team has won 6 conference championships and 10 district titles.
 There have been 7 players inducted into the Parkland High School Hall of Fame.
 The program has had 8 1,000 point scorers.
-The program as a entirety has a record of 1,145-698 with a winning percentage of 0.621% in its 74 seasons.
+The program as a entirety has a record of 1,145-698 with a winning percentage of 0.621 in its 74 seasons.

+Sam Iorio attended Parkland High School, playing guard and forward for its Trojans basketball team.
+He graduated in 2017 as the school's all-time leading career scorer with 1,892 points as he averaged 16.5 points and 6.5 rebounds per game.
+He was named Class 6A Player of the Year and First Team All-Pennsylvania, and was named Player of the Year in both 2015 and 2016 by The Morning Call.